devky690/Recipe-App/READme.md

 # Why HTTP cookies

-send the token in a http-only cookie regular cookies and localstorage can be read by javascript which hackers can access via cross-side scripting (utilizing javascript to gain access to private user information)
+send the json web token in a http-only cookie regular cookies and localstorage can be read by javascript which hackers can access via cross-side scripting (utilizing javascript to gain access to private user information)